 \subsection{Motivation}

 The rise of data-rich digital environments has created new opportunities and challenges for mechanism design.
-In settings ranging from online advertising to large language models (LLMs), participants often possess private information not just about their preferences but also about underlying states that affect all agents' payoffs.
-For instance, in sponsored search auctions, advertisers have private information about both their value per click and user behavior patterns.
-In emerging LLM applications, content providers have private knowledge of both their desired outcomes and user preferences.\footnote{A prominent example is the novel format of digital advertising auctions, where advertisers bid to feature in ``sponsored'' content generated by an LLM.
-At the time of this writing, Perplexity AI, a widely used LLM-based chatbot with an integrated search engine, began incorporating such digital advertising auctions on its platform; see this Financial Times article: \href{https://on.ft.com/47BWbIX}{https://on.ft.com/47BWbIX}.} Efficiently aggregating and incentivizing the revelation of this multidimensional private information is crucial for the optimal allocation.
-While the tension between disentangling preferences from information in mechanism design and related environments is well-documented,\footnote{See, for example, \cite{lu2019bayesian} and references therein for a related issue of identification of beliefs and state-dependent utilities.} these ``modern'' applications highlight the timeliness and relevance of revisiting these questions.
-At the same time, these applications provide an abundance of additional data revealed through user interactions, platform feedback, or other observable outcomes.\footnote{For instance, in sponsored search auctions, this additional information includes click-through rates on ads.
-In settings involving LLMs, it encompasses metrics such as clicks on suggested links, follow-up queries, and engagement duration.} As we will show, this additional data can be used to reconcile these two forces.
+In settings ranging from online advertising to artificial intelligence (AI)–generated content, participants often possess private information not only about their own preferences but also about underlying states that affect all agents’ payoffs.
+For example, in sponsored search auctions, advertisers may hold private information about their value per click as well as user behavior patterns that are informative about click-through and conversion rates.
+In emerging AI-driven environments, content providers increasingly rely on generative systems to produce output while possessing private information about both their intended content and the preferences of downstream consumers.\footnote{For instance, in new formats of digital advertising auctions, advertisers bid to appear in “sponsored’’ content generated by large language models (LLMs).
+At the time of writing, Perplexity AI, a widely used LLM-based chatbot with an integrated search engine, has begun incorporating such advertising auctions \citep{PerplexityFT2024}.
+Similar developments include AI shopping assistants recently introduced by Amazon \citep{Rufus1} and Walmart \citep{Sparky1}.
+Although these technologies remain nascent, the rising value of preference data for targeting suggests that aggregating information dispersed among advertisers will become increasingly critical for platform efficiency.} Efficiently aggregating and incentivizing the revelation of this multi-dimensional private information is essential for the optimal allocation.
+While the tension between disentangling preferences from information in mechanism design and related environments is well-documented \citep{jehiel2005allocative, lu2019bayesian}, these ``modern'' applications highlight the timeliness and relevance of revisiting these questions.
+At the same time, these applications generate abundant additional data through user interactions and platform feedback.
+In sponsored search auctions, such information includes clicks on displayed ads, while settings involving AI-generated content often yield richer data, such as direct user feedback and follow-up queries.
+As we will show, this additional data can be used to reconcile these forces.